km-aung560/cp3402_learning_journal/week7.md

 ## Content Insights

+After learning about PHP for databases, I recognised a lot of similarities to Javascript.
+I have good experience with this language in web development and this may be the reason I had no trouble learning PHP.

 ## Career/Employability/Learning Insights

-It is important to not waste time learning unnessesary content as it may not be useful for a particular goal.
+It is important to not waste time learning unnessesary things as it may not be useful for a particular goal.
 Many subjects are very broad and it is easy to get distracted from the important things.
 From this experience, I have better awareness and control over my own learning and this will help me in my career path.